jackthomas1430/deep-learning-challenge/README.md

 ### 2. Compile, Train and Evaluate the Model
 The initial model was developed using TensorFlow's Keras Sequential API.
 The architecture consisted of the following layers:
-  Input Layer: Based on the number of input features from the preprocessed data.
+  -Input Layer: Based on the number of input features from the preprocessed data.
-  Hidden Layers: Two hidden layers with 80 and 30 nodes, respectively, using the relu activation function.
+  -Hidden Layers: Two hidden layers with 80 and 30 nodes, respectively, using the relu activation function.
-  Output Layer: A single neuron with a sigmoid activation function to predict the binary outcome (IS_SUCCESSFUL).
+  -Output Layer: A single neuron with a sigmoid activation function to predict the binary outcome (IS_SUCCESSFUL).

   ### Training Results:
-  Training Accuracy: 74.32%
+  -Training Accuracy: 74.32%
-  Test Accuracy: 73.13%
+  -Test Accuracy: 73.13%
   The initial model produced a test accuracy of around 73%, which was below the target of 75%.
 So, further optimizations were attempted.

 ### 3. Optimization Attempts